IBM/procurement-analysis-with-wks/README.md

 5. Open the `manifest.yml` file and change the `host` value to something unique.
 The host you choose will determine the subdomain of your application's URL.

-6. Connect to Bluemix in the command line tool and log in.
+6. Connect to IBM Cloud in the command line tool and log in.

 ```
 cf api <API_URL> # e.g. https://api.ng.bluemix.net